of the feast is easy and relaxed.

 Pick up some turkey wings in preparation for making and freezing a big batch of turkey stock. (recipe below).

 Start planning your table decorations.

-Creat one big master shopping list, dividing it into three sections: buy-non perishables (wine, canned pumpkin, frozen turkey). items for the one-week-ahead grocery run, and perishables to buy on November 23 or 24.
+Creat one big master shopping list, dividing it into three sections: buy-non perishables (wine, canned pumpkin, frozen turkey). items for the one-week-ahead grocery run.

 Golden Turkey Stock